-By the standards of its day, the Cadillac Eldorado Brougham looked subdued!
-Next to its sibling, the Eldorado Biarritz, say, the tail fins on the Brougham were positively petite!
-Such delicate sensibilities were to be found on other parts of the car, too.
-The aluminium pillar-less roof was a 'shining' example.
-And the narrow, whitewall tyres were a deft design flourish.
-This was the first car to feature twin headlights.
-So, the Brougham had a refinement sadly lacking in some of its peers.
-It was based on a 'dream car' - which had appeared at 1954's Motorama.
-The 'Park Avenue' prototype was a four-door sedan - and made serious waves on the GM stand at the show.
-Before long, Harley Earl - General Motors' styling guru - mooted the possibility of it going into production.
-In '57, the Eldorado Brougham roadster was duly released.
+As '50s cars go, the Cadillac Eldorado Brougham was understated.
+Next to its sibling, the Eldorado Biarritz, for example, the Brougham's tail fins were positively petite.
+Such delicacies were to be found on other parts of the car, too.
+The aluminium roof - minus pillars - was a shining example.
+And the narrow, whitewall tyres were a stylish delight.
+From a design history point of view, the Brougham was the first car to feature twin headlights.
+It was based on a 'dream car' prototype - first shown at '54's Motorama.
+The 'Park Avenue' was a four-door sedan.
+It made serious waves when exhibited on GM's stand.
+As a result, Harley Earl - General Motors' head of design - hinted it might go into production.
+It duly did.
+The Eldorado Brougham was released in '57.

-The Brougham's brand of elegance went beyond its exterior.
-The interior accessories list was a long one - its items more associated with fashion than automobiles!
+The Brougham's brand of elegance was more than skin-deep.
+The interior accessories list was a long one.
+It comprised items more associated with fashion than automobiles.
 Female passengers were particularly pampered.
-There were polarised sun visors, magnetised tumblers in the glove box, and cigarette and tissue dispensers.
-There were lipstick and cologne, a compact and powder puff, and a mirror and comb.
+How about polarised sun visors, magnetised tumblers - and cigarette and tissue dispensers?
+Lipstick and cologne, a compact and powder puff, and a mirror and comb were thoughtfully provided.
 There was even an Arpege atomiser - with Lanvin perfume.
-Carpeting was in karakul, or lambskin.
-Hey, any lady who complained about that little lot was probably getting out at the next set of lights!
+And carpeting was in karakul - or lambskin.
+Hey, any lady who complained about that little lot might be asked to exit at the next set of lights!

-But the Brougham's litany of luxuries did not stop there.
-It was only right that masculine tastes were catered to, too.
-How about a 6.3-litre V-8, for starters?
-Serving up 325bhp, it was mated to GM's Hydramatic transmission.
-And all supported by an X-frame chassis, and air-assisted suspension.
-The Brougham's cockpit was fitted with power brakes and steering - plus, electrically-operated seats and windows.
-Virtually the whole cabin was wired up, one way or another.
-This was the 1950s, after all, and gadgets and gizmos were everywhere!
-The Brougham was an exercise, then, not just in styling, but in cutting edge science.
-One of the most exotic cars ever to have come out of Detroit, it was a skilfully contrived cocktail of restrained glamour.
-And the Eldorado Brougham could be whatever you wanted it to be.
-For, with 44 trim combinations on offer, your dream Caddy was a cinch!
+But, the Brougham's litany of luxuries did not stop there.
+It was only right that more masculine tastes be catered to, too.
+Like a 6.3-litre V8 - dishing up 325bhp.
+It was hitched up to GM's 'Hydramatic' transmission.
+The chassis was 'X-frame' - held up by air-assisted suspension.
+There were both power brakes and steering.
+Plus, electrically-operated seats and windows.
+The cabin was wired for pretty much everything - given that this was still the Fifties.
+Gadgets and gizmos abounded.
+The Cadillac Eldorado Brougham was one of the most exotic cars ever to have come out of Detroit.
+A skilfully contrived cocktail of restrained glamour.
+And on top of all that, it could be customised.
+With 44 trim combinations available, your dream Caddy was a cinch!